 "George is a fine player and singer, and it's nice to hear someone doing that 'guitar evangelist' style--it is some of my favorite music."

 My name is George Toufexis and I am an artist http://www.georgetoufexisartist.com and musician living in Montreal Canada.
-I have been married to my wife Gerrie for forty years and we have three grown sons, and two grand-babies.
+I have been married to my wife Gerrie for forty-one years and we have three grown sons, and two grand-babies.
 I go by the name "Deacon George" on stage and have been performing in and around Montreal for many years; playing acoustic and electric blues of all kinds: from obscure old country blues to classic and contemporary, but my real passion has been the old country Spirituals and Blues I first heard sung by street singers and bluesmen on reissued recordings of the 20's and 30's.
 My natural curiosity has led me to research the sometimes obscure meanings of these songs.
 This thirst for understanding has taken me further and deeper into the history of this rich legacy and it is my joy to share it.

 "George Toufexis is playing a major role in keeping the history of the blues legends alive in Montreal.